manojknit/sp18-281-cloudflare/WeeklyTeamMeeting.md

    + Research on how to create node cluster and database for the login/signup and integrate it.

 * Miraj Patel:
-   + Setup the go api with types.go required.
-   + Setup the kong gateway in AWS to be used in the api.
+   + Create the apis to hit configure the kong api gateway.

 * Dhanashree
     + Module integration and end-to-end testing.